-30) The legal age to drive in France is 18, but there’s a car you can drive with no license at 14.
+30) The legal age to drive in France is 18, but there’s a car you can drive at 14.

+For instance, in some countries, minors can legally drive by age 16.
 In France, however, that’s not the case.
-A minor can start learning to drive through a driving school when they turn 15.
-After that, they have to build up around 3500 km of driving with an accompanied driver before earning their licence once they reach the age of 18, provided they pass both the driving and theory test.
+Minors can start learning to drive through a driving school when they turn 15.
+After that, they have to build up around 3500 km of driving with an accompanying driver before earning their licence once they reach 18, provided they pass both the driving and theory tests.

 NO PERMIT CARS: There is an exception to the rule:

-Voitures sans permis (car without permit) are little 2 seater cars that anyone can drive without a license from the age of 14.
+Voitures sans permis (car without permit) are little 2-seater cars that anyone can drive without a license from age 14.
 These cars don’t go very fast; the max speed is 45km per hour (28mph).
 Many teenagers drive these cars since parents think they are a safer alternative to a moped.

-If you’re born before 1988, no test is required.
+If you were born before 1988, no test is required.

-31) There are no stop signs in France:
+31) There are no stop signs in Paris:

-For years, the fun fact was that there was only one stop sign in ALL OF FRANCE, and it was located in Paris on Quai Saint-Exupéry, a tiny riverside road in the 16th district.
+For years, the fun fact was that there was only one stop sign in Paris, and it was located on Quai Saint-Exupéry, a tiny riverside road in the 16th district.

 32) Cars drive on the right, but trains run on the left in France